boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 ## Network Slicing {#ns}

 One measure for guaranteeing resources in networks is network slicing.
-This is achieved by configuring certain resources , including adequate QoS setup for communication streams, which are taken into account in packet schedulers along the transport path, e.g., the RAN air interface.
+This is achieved by configuring certain resources like adequate QoS setup for communication streams, which are taken into account in packet schedulers along the transport path. e.g., the RAN air interface.

 Network slicing is considered by 3GPP for 5G {{TS-23.501}} (an equivalent can be achieved in 4G by configuring QFI values), by IETF {{RFC9543}} for transport networks, and by BBF {{TR-470}} for wireline access.
 A realization model in transport networks is detailed in {{?I-D.ietf-teas-5g-ns-ip-mpls}}.